-4. Tilt mower up on its rear wheels and remove blade and blade hub.
+4. Drain fuel tank before tipping mower.
+Do not tilt mower with spark plug or carburetor down.
+Tilt mower up on its rear wheels and remove blade and blade hub.
 Assistance from another person may be necessary to hold mower in the tilted position.

 5. Hold the slotted end of the drive disc bolt with a screwdriver and remove the nut and internal tooth lock washer.
-See Figure 4.16.
+See Figure 4.17.

-- 6. Remove the belt cover located under deck. - 7.
-Lift the drive disc up and remove worn belt.
+6. Remove the belt cover located under deck.

+7. Lift the drive disc up and remove worn belt.

 8. Loop one end of new belt over engine pulley and insert the other end through slot in deck.
-See Figure 4.15.
+Refer to Figure 4.16.